slatedocs/slate/source/includes/metype/_blogger_installation.md

 </script>

 <!-- Commenting Widget embed code.
 Html Element with the necessary attributes.
-The color and font are confiruable according to your liking -->
+The color and font are configurable according to your liking -->
 <div id='metype-container'
      class='iframe-container'
      data-metype-account-id='XXXXX'